DataScientist365/Sentiment_Based_Product_Recommendation_System/README.md

 2) Item-Item Based Approach

 ## Conclusion -
-Thus, Naive Bayes Machine Learning Model was selected as final model which was integrated with User-User Based Recommendation System to build Sentiment Based Recommendation System
+Thus, Naive Bayes Machine Learning Model was selected as final model which was integrated with User-User Based Recommendation System to build Sentiment Based Product Recommendation System

 ## Contact
 Created by [@DataScientist365] - feel free to contact me!